Member since 2013

 Prior to CoST: Public infrastructure in context

-However, notable strides have been made to combat corruption, including the creation of an independent commission in 2019 to tackle corruption called the International Commission Against Impunity in El Salvador (CICIES) through presidential decree.
+However, notable strides have been made to combat corruption, including the creation of an independent commission in 2019 to tackle corruption, called the International Commission Against Impunity in El Salvador (CICIES), through a presidential decree.
 El Salvador is also a member of the Open Government Partnership, and the implementation of CoST was included in its 2014-2016 National Action Plan.
 The Law on Access to Public Information (Ley de Acceso a la Información Pública), introduced in 2011, is also a key tool for citizen participation in public procurement and budgeting.

 CoST El Salvador: How it all began